Remarks on Contact and Jacobi Geometry: Principal bundle Lie groupoids and algebroids

-\begin{theorem} A source simply-connected Lie groupoid $\cG$ is a $G$-groupoid if and only if $\Lie(\cG)$ is a $G$-algebroid, with (\ref{lie}) describing the relation of the corresponding principal $G$-structures. \end{theorem} \begin{proof} It remains to prove that if $g\mapsto h'_g$ gives rise to a compatible principal $G$-action on $\Lie(G)$, then $g\mapsto h_g$ is also principal and compatible. \emph{Via} the Lie second theorem we know that the latter is a free $G$-group action as Lie groupoid automorphisms.
-This action is smooth, as it comes from the induced $G$-action on the Weinstein groupoid of admissible paths in $\Lie(\cG)$.
+\begin{proof} It remains to prove that if $g\mapsto \rmh'_g$ gives rise to a compatible principal $G$-action on $\Lie(G)$, then $g\mapsto \rmh_g$ is also principal and compatible.
+To check that the $G$-action on $\mathcal{G}$ is principal, one can use the general fact about Poisson actions of Poisson--Lie groups proven in \cite[proof of Proposition~3.1]{Fernandes:2009}.
+Here, for the convenience of the reader we present a direct proof.

+Via Lie II we know that the latter is a free $G$-group action as Lie groupoid automorphisms.
+This fact that this action is smooth also follows from Lie II.
+In particular, applying Lie II to $G \times \Lie(\cG) \rightarrow \Lie(\cG)$ (considering $G$ as the base of a rank zero Lie algebroid) yields a smooth map $G \times \cG \rightarrow \cG$ (now thinking of $G$ as the unit groupoid over itself).
+The fact that $\rmh_{g_1 g_2} = \rmh_{g_1} \circ \rmh_{g_2}$ follows from the uniqueness of integration applied to each $\rmh_g$ separately.
 It only remains to show that this group action is proper.